pichim/PM2_PES_Board_Example/docs/markdown/dc_motor.md

 ## Encoder and relative positioning
 - A magnetic encoder is a sensor device that utilizes magnets and sensors to measure the position of a rotating object.
 It typically consists of a magnetically encoded disk attached to the rotating part and a sensor that detects changes in the magnetic field, converting them into electrical signals.
 It provides information about the rotational position of the object.
 - It's important to note that magnetic encoders typically provide relative position information.
 This means that the encoder only gives data about changes in position relative to a specific reference point, and the initial position upon power-up or system initialization is considered as the zero reference point.
 Therefore, the accuracy of the measurements relies on the consistency of this reference, and any absolute positioning requires additional measures or sensors.
+- The encoder resolution significantly impacts the performance of a PID controller for DC motors.
+A higher encoder resolution provides more detailed feedback about the motor's position, enabling the PID controller to make finer adjustments and achieve greater precision in controlling the motor's speed and position.
+This increased resolution allows the PID controller to respond more accurately to deviations from the desired setpoint, resulting in smoother and more controlled motor movements.
+Conversely, a lower encoder resolution may limit the controller's ability to detect small changes, potentially leading to less accurate control and decreased overall performance.

 ## Practical Tips